k-v-manoj/k-v-manoj_RISC-V-SoC-Tapeout-Program_VSD/Week0/README.md

-# Week 0 – Tool Installation
+# Tool Installation

 In this week, I set up the essential tools required for digital design and verification: **Icarus Verilog**, **GTKWave**, and **Yosys**.
-These tools will help us in simulation, waveform viewing, and synthesis throughout the course.
+These tools will help in simulation, waveform viewing, and synthesis.

 ---